 - No oven required.
 Yep, these are perfect snacks to make on hot summer days!
 No need to turn on the oven with these sweet healthy treats.

 Why are they called energy balls?

 Quite simply, energy balls are made with ingredients that give you energy.
-For example, nut butters and nuts are filled with good fats and proteins which fill you up without making you bloated.
+For example, the ingredients of nut butter and nuts are filled with good fats and proteins which fill you up without making you bloated.

 The great thing about energy balls is they are super versatile so the options are endless with the amount of “power” ingredients you can use.

 I recommend this 8 cup Cuisinart food processor.
 You get it from Amazon from under $75.
-If you’re look for something a little cheaper try out this Hamilton Beach one is under $40 and has good reviews.
+If you’re look for something a little cheaper, try out this Hamilton Beach one is under $40 and has good reviews.